greymatter-labs/retrace-ai/readme.md

 # Retrace

-Retrace is an open-source application that allows you to search everything you've ever done on your computer.
+Retrace is an open-source Mac application that allows you to search everything you've ever done on your computer.

 ## Features